 “[Dangerous Earth] is especially up to date on the complexities of what happens at the interface between glaciers and their bedrock, and at the underside where glaciers enter the ocean.”

 The same approach is applied to the topics of volcanoes and earthquakes.
 Plate tectonics quite literally underlies both, so is introduced first.
 These are especially riveting chapters – I don’t think I will ever tire reading of the eruptions of Mount St. Helens or Laki.
 Meanwhile, Mount Pinatubo and the less well-remembered Nevado del Ruiz eruption also taught the geological community a lot.
 But the unknowns!
 What does the plumbing that feeds volcanoes look like?
 How do eruptions progress and end?
 What of the idea of the life cycle of a volcano: its birth, growth, and death?
 What of the risk of so-called flank collapses triggering enormous tsunamis?
-The upcoming book Volcanotectonics might offer more insights.
+The new book Volcanotectonics offers more insights.

 Earthquakes hold similar mysteries, and this field is particularly known for its attempts at prediction.
 Not surprising, since many cities have been built on or near faults.
 Prager reveals fascinating complexities and discoveries: The 1992 Landers event revealed that earthquakes can jump tens of kilometres between known segments to trigger tremors at other, unconnected faults.
 This has raised many questions about the randomness or relatedness of earthquakes.
 Do they cluster?
 Can they occur in swarms?
 Can human activities such as mining or fracking trigger tremors?
 Then there are the bizarre slow-slip earthquakes where tectonic plates move over days or weeks rather than instantaneously, without discernible seismic waves.
 This chapter provides a welcome update to a book such as Earthshaking Science.
 Tsunamis are bundled into this chapter.
 Especially the 2004 Sumatra earthquake and ensuing tsunami revealed a lot about the subtle complexities of how seafloor shape and topography – its bathymetry – can channel and redirect wave energy.
 As Prager writes: “It’s not exactly like dropping a pebble in a pond”.